 Sustainability and social responsibility with HSE in focus

-SalMar intends to secure long-term profitability and growth by operating all aspects of its fish farming and processing activities in a sustainable manner, and by acting as a responsible corporate citizen.
-For SalMar, sustainability means maintaining high ethical standards and helping to further raise awareness of the environment in which we work every day.
-We shall protect the environment and ensure it is managed in a way that will benefit future generations.
+SalMar will safeguard its long-term profitability and growth through sustainable fish farming and industrial operations, and by acting as a responsible corporate citizen.
+For SalMar, sustainability is about maintaining high ethical and business standards, and contributing to a greater awareness of the environment in which we operate day to day.
+We protect the environment and ensure that it is managed in a way that benefits future generations.

-SalMar has a presence in local communities up and down the Norwegian coast, and therefore has an interest in the continuing welfare of many small towns and rural districts.
-For our employees, it is important that the local communities to which they belong have the necessary infrastructure and opportunities for an active social life outside of work.
-For SalMar, it is crucial that the Group is able to operate at sites affording good growing conditions for its fish stocks.
-SalMar is actively engaged in several local projects.
-It is also important for SalMar to have a presence in local arenas for the exchange of views and information, as well as participate in planning processes.
-Salmon farming must still be considered a young industry, and it is important to ensure that local decision-makers and the general public are well informed about its operations and development plans.
-By actively engaging in industry organisations and the public debate, SalMar contributes to important processes for sustainable development in Norway.
+SalMar has a presence in local communities up and down the Norwegian coast and in Iceland, and the development of these villages and municipalities is very important to us.
+For our employees, it is important that the local communities to which they belong have the necessary infrastructure and offer opportunities for leisure activities.
+For SalMar, it is crucial that the Group has access to sites offering good conditions for the fish we farm.
+SalMar engages actively in numerous local projects and considers it important to be present in local arenas to share views and information, and participate in planning processes.
+The farming of salmon is one of the most sustainable and environment-friendly ways of producing food, but must still be considered a young industry.
+It is important to ensure that local decision-makers and the general population are informed about our operations and development plans.
+Through active participation in business organisations and the public debate, SalMar contributes to important processes relating to the sustainable development of the aquaculture sector.

-The Group is extremely aware of the diverse nature of its social responsibilities: as an employer, an industrial processor, a producer of healthy food, a user of the natural environment, and as a custodian of financial and intellectual capital.
-We strive to fulfil our corporate social responsibilities, ensure that everything we do bears public scrutiny, and minimise the impact of our operations on the environment.
+The Group recognises the diversity of its corporate social responsibility, as an employer, producer, supplier of healthy food, user of the natural environment and administrator of financial and intellectual capital.
+Social responsibility is important for us, and we want everything we do to stand the light of day.
+At the same time, we aim to minimise the impact our operations have on the natural environment.

-In 2017, SalMar continued to publish a separate sustainability report in compliance with the principles of the Global Reporting Initiative.
+In 2019, SalMar continued its sustainability reporting.
+This is the sixth report in succession, but the first to be included in the annual report.
+The sustainability report has been prepared on the basis of the principles set out in the Global Reporting Initiative (GRI).
 For a more complete account of HSE, sustainability and social responsibility at SalMar, please see this report.
 The following text must therefore be seen as an overarching summary of selected issues discussed in that report, which is available in its entirety from SalMar’s website www.salmar.no.

 CODE OF CONDUCT AND SOCIAL RESPONSIBILITY